Legacy in Motion

 2023

-House opens to public as the Historic Franklin House & Gallery
+House opens to the public as the Historic Franklin House & Gallery

 A Historic Venue for Community & Celebration